Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 $secret_uri q
 ```

-The following commands will let you create an Azure Load Testing Test instance that will contain the logic and parameters of the test execution.
+The following commands will let you create an Azure Load Testing Test instance that will contain the minimal structure of the test execution.
+We will update the structure later on in this module.

 Please copy, paste and run the following commands in a shell: